avinashkumar059/Live-Attendance-System-Using-Face-Recognition/README.md

 # Live-Attendance-System-Using-Face-Recognition
+---------------------------------------------

+# 📌 Project Overview:
 This is a Python-based attendance management system that uses face recognition to automatically mark student or employee presence.
 The system captures faces in real-time, compares them with a stored dataset, and records attendance in a CSV file with a timestamp.
-FACE RECOGNITION ATTENDANCE MANAGEMENT SYSTEM
----------------------------------------------

-# 📌 Project Overview:
-This project is a real-time face recognition attendance management system built using Python and OpenCV.
-It captures facial images of students, trains a model using LBPH algorithm, and recognizes faces via webcam to mark attendance in CSV files.

 # 🖥️ Technologies Used:
 - Python 3.10+